rebelsky/sams-assorted-musings-reflections/sigcse-list-workflows.md

 *Topics/tags: [Overcommitment](index-overcommitment), SIGCSE, email, rambly*

 One of my professional responsibilities is co-moderator [1] of the the SIGCSE [2] mailing lists.
 As a moderator, I have only a few
-responsibilities: I appove or reject posts and I handle new member requests.
+responsibilities: I appove or reject posts, I handle new member requests, and I read and address bounce messages.
 But it's not quite as simple as it sounds.
-Let's think about the various workflows I must follow.
+Let's consider the various workflows I follow.

-*Handling posts.*  To handle an incoming post, I skim through it and see whether or not it seems to meet our policies.
+*Posts.*  To handle an incoming post, I skim through it and see whether or not it seems to meet our policies.
 What are those policies?
 First, it should be relevant to the list.
 The SIGCSE-members mailing list is for discussion of computer science education.
 Most members